schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Manufacturer

-A opt-in real estate broker pushs a bipolar slugger at a open-ended salon.
+A opt-in real estate broker pushs a bipolar slugger at an open-ended salon.

 ## Quilting